UBC-CIC/health-platform-iOS-watchOS/README.md

 ### Finding your AWS Constants

 To connect and send your data to AWS, you'll have to find 2 constants through the AWS console.
+Ensure that you are using the AWS console in the US-WEST-2 region.

 IOT ENDPOINT: IoT Core -> Settings -> Device Data Enpoint